Theft and usurpation of number plates

 If the person concerned feels that his/her safety or privacy is compromised, the registration number may be replaced, on the basis of a special authorisation.
 Special authorisation may be requested by sending an e-mail to info@snca.lu, attaching a copy of the complaint filed.

-To be able to replace a registration number, you must first apply for a new number.
+To be able to replace a registration number following the above cases, you must first apply for a new number or use a registration number still reserved in his or her name

 To change the number on the registration certificate, applicants must send the following documents:

-• parts 1 and 2 (grey and yellow respectively) of the registration certificate;
+• parts 1 (grey) and 2 (yellow) of the registration certificate ;

 Last update